Skip to content

 uv add --dev pytest

-Add CLI entry point in pyproject.toml:
+Add the CLI entry point to pyproject.toml:

 [project.scripts]